Tips • April 6, 2022

 This helps cut down on how long a wire transfer does take to complete, as well as minimizes fluctuating wire transfer fees.
 Modern institutions like Truly Financial were designed for small business banking to handle small and large value payments efficiently by eliminating hefty bank fees that are charged by larger banks.
 These modern institutions also use newer technology like SWIFT GPI which reduces the time taken for wire transfer processing and enables faster and more accurate tracing should anything go wrong.

 #7: How Safe are Wire Transfers?

 Wire transfers are quite secure, but they do carry some risks.

 In these cases, it can take weeks to recover the money, and sometimes you may not get it back at all.
-This is especially true if the errored wire transfer has passed through multiple intermediaries.
+This is especially true if the erroneous wire transfer has passed through multiple intermediaries.

 #8: Can You Track Your Wire Transfers?

-Most of the time, wire transfers are completed smoothly and successfully, but occasionally you may face an unexpected issue.
+Most of the time, wire transfers are completed smoothly and successfully, but occasionally you may face an unexpected hiccup.
 Thankfully, you can trace your wire transfer services throughout processing to ensure it’s completed properly.

 They’ll be able to see the transactional details between your bank, the corresponding bank into which funds are being deposited, as well as identify the wire transfer’s current location.

 If you notice your wire isn’t being posted to the correct account, you can request a wire recall.
 In this situation, your funds are transferred back into your account.
 Ideally, this should always be done before funds end up in the wrong account, as it becomes more challenging to retrieve them once they’ve been credited to another account.
 Your bank can attempt to retrieve it on a best-efforts basis only, once it is paid out.